Physical Science Solution Very Short Answer Type:

 Answer:

-Coagulation: It is the phenomenon of change of colloidal state to suspended state.
+Coagulation: It is the phenomenon of changing of colloidal state to a suspended state.
 It can be brought about by adding an electrolyte to a colloidal solution.

 Answer: